ZVANGI-here/Your-Age/README.md

 # Your-Age
 With This script you can get your age and how much time left for your birthday . . .

-This is my first script is just like testing for my skils [ msg for me in future ] :
+This is my first script is just like testing for my skills [ msg for me in future ] :
 -------------------------
 Do not laugh at what you made so go past, but rejoice at what you have become

-[lets back to script]
+((= [01/11/2020] bruh stfu this simple and bad script idk how i made it lol =)) [lets back to script]
 ----------------------